alanalmonasi/template-basic-rest-server/README.md

 ### CRUD users

-This is a basic configuration of a rest server where you can create, read, update users from a mongodb using
+This is a basic configuration of a rest server where you can create, read, update and delete users from a mongodb

 Use `npm install` or `npm i` to install all the dependencies